23/11/2021

 According to Finder, an enormous 28% of British people said, ‘travelling without travel insurance was a risk they were willing to take.’
 However, according to the Association of British Insurers (ABI), one in three British people need emergency medical care when travelling abroad.
 For some travellers, going on holiday can be a very costly event if they haven’t got travel insurance to protect them from the cost of any medical care they might need.

-Millions of British holidaymakers don't take out travel insuranceInformation by @Jersey Island Holidays
+Millions of British holidaymakers don't take out travel insuranceInformation by credit to Jersey Island Holidays

 What does travel insurance cover?